 An ETIAS watchlist will be compiled using EUROPOL data.
 Not only will this list contain the names of those suspected of having committed serious offences, but also people for whom there are reasonable grounds to suspect future crime or terrorism.

 With this watchlist individuals who pose a threat to the public can be blocked from accessing Europe.
 Increased security for residents and visitors alike.

 The Stolen and Lost Travel Documents Database ensure that people cannot enter Europe using a passport or other documentation that has been reported as stolen or lost.

 Again this helps to identify potentially problematic individuals before they depart for Europe.

 The European Criminal Records Information System produces a hit in the case that the passport holder has previously the broken law.

-Although travelers with a criminal record will not automatically be blocked from entering the Schengen zone, it does allow the authorities to stop anyone who may pose a threat from going to Europe.
+Although travellers with a criminal record will not automatically be blocked from entering the Schengen zone, it does allow the authorities to stop anyone who may pose a threat from going to Europe.

 Each request is analyzed on a case-by-case basis.
 If the person is considered to be risky in any way, the ETIAS will not be issued and they will not be allowed to cross the border of the Schengen Area nation.